 The problem with Brunner and those who place all this emphasis on the Law and Sin, says Barth, is that his framework gives humanity too much credit and relegates God to some minor bit player who gets brought in when there is a problem.
 God is just the cleaner-upper-guy, Mr. Fix-it, the Stain-Master, the Spot-Remover.
 What is interesting, thinks Brunner, is philosophical trends like personalism, new initiatives like the Oxford Group Movement, and political developments like communism; the church and theology must catch up to what is going on and try to fix it.
 Barth and Campbell think that what the Triune God is up to is more interesting, more definitive.
 The question is whether human beings will “correspond” (Barth), “participate” (Campbell) with God.
 I’m grateful for the work of the New Testament scholars doing the difficult exegetical work to see whether Barth and Campbell over-read this emphasis into the texts but I think these are at least some of the theological issues at stake.

-5 replies on “A comment on Karl Barth, Emil Brunner, Douglas Campbell, and Pauline Soteriology”
+5 responses to “A comment on Karl Barth, Emil Brunner, Douglas Campbell, and Pauline Soteriology”

 Barth nearly destroyed the gospel for most of Europe, America, and now the Third World is encountering his works.